Organizational Chart Template

 Inserting AutoShapes and Connector Lines

-I hardly ever like to use Excel 2007, but when it comes to creating flow charts and diagrams, I must admit that Excel 2007 is awesome!
-Not only do you have more rectangular shapes available to you (various types of rounded and chamfered corners), but it is also extremely easy to add color, gradients, and shading to the blocks of your organization chart by just selecting formats from the gallery.
-Is this a reason to upgrade to Excel 2007?
-Probably not, but if you already are using 2007, then you're in luck.
+When it comes to creating flow charts and diagrams, Excel is great!
+Not only do you have many rectangular shapes available to you (various types of rounded and chamfered corners), but it is also extremely easy to add color, gradients, and shading to the blocks of your organization chart by just selecting formats from the gallery of themes.

-To help you get started, following these steps:
+To help you get started, follow these steps:

-- Click on the rectangle you just inserted.
-A contextual ribbon is then displayed which will allow you to select a ready-made format
+2. Click on the rectangle you just inserted.
+A contextual ribbon is then displayed which will allow you to select a ready-made format.

-Tip: To align the blocks of the org chart to the spreadsheet's grid, hold down the ALT key as you draw or resize the Autoshapes.
-The Alt key causes the Autoshapes to snap to the corners and edges of the grid.
+Tip: To align the blocks of the org chart to the spreadsheet's grid, hold down the ALT key as you draw or resize the Shapes.
+The Alt key causes the Shapes to snap to the corners and edges of the grid.

 Organizational Chart Software